nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+* 1a.
 The given command input is in invalid format.

-    * 2a1.
+    * 1a1.
 Common cents shows an error message.

       Use case resumes at step 2.

-* 2b.
+* 1b.
 Common Cents only has an account.

-    * 2b1.
+    * 1b1.
 Common Cents shows an error message.

       Use case resumes at step 2.

-* 2c.
+* 1c.
 User is currently managing the account to be deleted.
-    * 2c1.
+    * 1c1.
 Common Cents shows an error message.

       Use case resumes at step 2.
 </div>

 <div markdown="block" class="alert alert-success">

-**Use Case: UC - Editing the account's name**
+**Use Case: UC23 - Editing the account's name**

 **MSS**